Motors and Motor Groups#

 drive [forward v]

-motor is spinning?#
+motor is spinning#

-True - The motor is spinning.
+True — The motor or motor group is spinning.

-False - The motor is not spinning.
+False — The motor or motor group is not spinning.

 <[Motor1 v] is spinning?>